-- 39 (1) For a family unit to be eligible for hardship assistance, the family unit - (a) must be ineligible for income assistance for one or more reasons set out in sections 41 to 47.2, and - (b) must not be ineligible for income assistance for any other reason. - (2) A family unit that is eligible for hardship assistance must be provided with hardship assistance - (a) in accordance with Schedule D, - (b) only for the calendar month that includes the income assistance application date, and - (c) only from the date in that calendar month on which the minister determines that the family unit is eligible for hardship assistance, subject to - (i) section 4 (2) of Schedule D for hardship assistance provided under sections 41 to 46, and - (ii) section 4 (3) of Schedule D for hardship assistance provided under section 47.2. - (3) A family unit to which hardship assistance has been provided for 3 consecutive calendar months because of the circumstances described in - (a) section 41, 44 or 46, or - (b) section 43, unless the source is employment insurance, is not eligible for hardship assistance under any of those sections for the 3 consecutive calendar months immediately following those 3 consecutive calendar months of receipt.
+- 39 (1) For a family unit to be eligible for hardship assistance, the family unit - (a) must be ineligible for income assistance for one or more reasons set out in sections 41 to 47.2, and - (b) must not be ineligible for income assistance for any other reason. - (2) A family unit that is eligible for hardship assistance must be provided with hardship assistance - (a) in accordance with Schedule D, - (b) only for the calendar month that includes the income assistance application date, and - (c) only from the date in that calendar month on which the minister determines that the family unit is eligible for hardship assistance, subject to - (i) section 4 (2) of Schedule D for hardship assistance provided under sections 41 to 46, and - (ii) section 4 (3) of Schedule D for hardship assistance provided under section 47.2. - (3) A family unit to which hardship assistance has been provided for 3 consecutive calendar months because of the circumstances described in is not eligible for hardship assistance under any of those sections for the 3 consecutive calendar months immediately following those 3 consecutive calendar months of receipt.